Shining a light on natural climate solutions in Africa

 Many countries in Africa have the potential to become leaders in natural climate solutions.
 To do this, they would need to put measures in place to minimize the negative impact on land and water from agriculture, focus on creating healthy soils, conserving habitat, and reforesting on a large scale.
 It’s not easy but the potential and opportunity is there.

-N4C is calling on African leaders and champions to take a look at the N4C mapper and see how to increase land commitments under their national climate pledges by 2020 to see how healthier forests, soil and grazing lands could help not only reduce carbon but also restore and rebalance natural carbon cycles while securing food, help create jobs, secure freshwater and build resilience in the system against climate change.
+N4C is calling on African leaders and champions to take a look at the N4C mapper and see how to increase land commitments under their national climate pledges to see how healthier forests, soil and grazing lands could help not only reduce carbon but also restore and rebalance natural carbon cycles while securing food, help create jobs, secure freshwater and build resilience in the system against climate change.